ProcessPA/jekyll-site/quick-start-guide/settings.md

   1. To edit the settings of your system, click on the gear icon on the top right portion of the page.
     <img class="img-fluid" src="/content/pages/help/settings/settings-icon.png" />
-  2. In this section you may specify the source of the emails coming into the system by clicking on the "Select Member" section under the “Email Reply-to Address” title.
+  2. Emails that are sent from Process PA for notifications such as meeting times, agendas, minutes and actions are sent from notifications@processpa.com.click on the "Select Member" section under the “Email Reply-to Address” title.
 NOTE: These emails will come from an email service masking the address as the From member.
 Some email clients may flag these messages with security warnings <a href="http://processpa.com/" target="_blank">Process PA</a> does not use your email server (saving configuration).
 These emails are safe.
+When replying to the email they will go to the person specified here.
   <img class="img-fluid" src="/content/pages/help/settings/email-source.png" />
   3. You may edit the design of the letter header used in the generation of the agenda and minutes documents.
     <img class="img-fluid" src="/content/pages/help/clip_image006_thumb-6.jpg" />